linux-credentials/credentialsd/CONTRIBUTING.md

 ## Documentation

-Before getting started, it may help you to read the documentation.
+To help you get started, we have provided documentation for various parts of the project.
 Take a look at these:

 - [credentialsd API Specification](/doc/api.md)
 - [ARCHITECTURE.md](/ARCHITECTURE.md), our architecture guide.